 - Add thyme, bay leaves, garlic and sauté for 1-2 minutes, don’t let the garlic turn brown.

 - Add broth, tomatoes, clam juice.
 Simmer for 30 minutes, remove bay leaves.

 - With an immersion blender, blend until smooth.
 Alternatively you may blend in a food processor or blender before the soup gets hot (very important).

-- Simmer 10 minutes, add lobster and cream, simmer 5 more minutes.
+- Simmer 10 minutes, add lobster, sherry and cream, simmer 5 more minutes.

 garnish with creme fraiche and fresh thyme